-To induce correlation among different segments in the "Aggregation.xlsm" file, a correlation matrix can be calculated using Spearman's Rank Order for each data/ model type combination in order to select a correlation assumption.
-Using the selected correlation, re-sorting based on the ranks of the total unpaid claims for all accident years combined can be done.
-The calculated correlations for Parts A, B, and C based on the paid residuals for Berquist-Sherman may be seen in the first part of Table 8.1.
-A second part of Table 8.1 is the p-values for each correlation coefficient, which are an indication of whether a correlation coefficient is significantly different than zero as the p-value gets close to zero.
+To induce correlation among different segments in the "Aggregation.xlsm" file, a correlation matrix can be calculated using Spearman's Rank Order for each data / model type combination in order to select a correlation assumption.
+Using the selected correlation, resorting based on the ranks of the total unpaid claims for all accident years combined can be done.
+The calculated correlations for Parts A, B, and C based on the paid residuals for Berquist-Sherman may be seen in the first part of Table 6.10.
+A second part of Table 6.10 are the p-values for each correlation coefficient, which are an indication of whether a correlation coefficient is significantly different than zero as the p-value gets close to zero.